qsnake/gpaw/doc/tutorials/ensembles/ensembles.rst

 Ensembles
 =========

-In the tutorial on `how to calculate atomization energies
-<atomization_energy>`, we calculated the atomization energy for H\
-`2`:sub: using the PBE functional.
+In the tutorial on :ref:`atomization_energy`, we calculated the atomization energy for H\ `2`:sub: using the PBE functional.
 In this tutorial, we wish to estimate the uncertainty of the calculated atomization energy.

 In the following script, an ensemble of 1000 atomization energies are calculated (non-selfconsistently) with an ensemble of 1000